 Commonly referred to as the Lean Canvas in the start-up world, the one-page business plan is an incredibly quick and simple way to articulate your business ideas, see whether your idea could work in your target market, and present it quickly to others.

 It focuses your attention solely on the fundamental questions you must answer in business planning.

 When completed, it’s easily shared and communicated with people whose opinion you value.
 Unlike a traditional plan, the role of the one-page business plan is to be a live document that constantly evolves.
 Through conversations with others and user research, you can quickly update and refer back to it.

 Developed by lean planning guru, Ash Maurya, this simple tool is commonplace in Silicon Valley and start-ups the world over.
 Whether you already have a functioning company or are brainstorming an idea, it’s the perfect place to start.

-Below is an example of a completed one-page business plan.
+Below is an example of a completed one-page business plan from Venture.
 First off, don’t be put off by its complex appearance.
 Once you make a start, you’ll quickly realise how simple it is to understand and complete.

 The canvas is split into nine blocks that guide you through the logical process for business development.

 The left-hand side is all about the market and customer problems your business will solve, and the right is all about the product as shown in the diagram below.